 Notes

-- Store: Up to 5 days in an airtight container.
-Since filling is saucy and radishes are sturdy, there is not much to get soggy in this chicken taco filling.
-Reheat on a skillet with a splash of water on low heat.
-That’s it!
+- Store: Refrigerate filling leftovers up to 5 days in an airtight container.
+Since filling is saucy and radishes are sturdy, there is nothing to get soggy.
+Reheat on a skillet with a splash of water or chicken broth on low heat.

 - Make ahead: Chop garlic, onion and bell pepper and refrigerate for up to 3 days.
 You can also slice radishes.
-That is when meal prep containers with 2 sections come in handy. 🙂 Then just cook when ready.
+Then just cook when ready.

 - For serving cooked tacos later, I placed taco filling in small slow cooker and turned on “keep warm”.

-- Warm tortillas: If you have gas stove, warm up tortilla right on the burner to char the edges.
-Or make a crispy tostada shell like these in shrimp tostadas if you have air fryer!
+- Warm tortillas: If you have gas stove, warm up tortilla right on the burner to char the edges or in the microwave.

 - Other vegetables: Skip radishes or use shredded jicama or turnip instead.
 Cauliflower rice is an obvious choice!